82bladerunner/82bladerunner/README.md

 ### Personal Interests
 - **Game Development** 🎮

   In my free time I'm trying to learn about **Game Development**.
 My current goal is to create a portfolio and join a game development company/startup.
 I've done two games using Unity Engine and put them into my **itch.io** profile.
 Their source codes are also publicly available in my **GitHub** profile.
+I've recently started studying Unreal Engine.
+My favourite art style is low poly PSX style games.
 You can access my itch.io profile and play my games here: https://ereneren.itch.io/

 - **Financial Markets and Algorithmic Trading** 📈